 Home to more than 100 peaks over 11,000ft and only an hour and a half drive from Denver, Colorado’s crown jewel makes both a memorable day trip and a rewarding adventure holiday.
-Rocky Mountain National Park sits near the scenic resort town of Estes Park in northern Colorado and its 415 square miles of stunning wilderness attract millions of visitors every year for good reason.
-The park offers the absolute best of Colorado’s Rockies, from elk, bighorn sheep and moose sightings to turquoise lakes and breath taking peaks, much of it accessible by car.
+Rocky Mountain National Park sits near the scenic resort town of Estes Park in northern Colorado and its 415 square miles of stunning wilderness that attracts millions of visitors every year for good reason.
+The park offers the absolute best of Colorado’s Rockies, from elk, bighorn sheep and moose sightings to turquoise lakes and breathtaking peaks, much of it accessible by car.
 However, for this guide we take a deeper look at exploring it’s plentiful trails on foot.

 Bear Lake Nature Trail

 Bear Lake is easily one of the most popular destinations in the park, and while it’s true that its easy rating attracts large crowds, it offers truly spectacular views making it a worthy walk on your agenda.

 Beginning at the Bear Lake Trailhead, simply follow the loop around the water’s edge which provides a mostly flat walk.
 This subalpine lake offers near-perfect reflections of the surrounding mountains on a still day and it’s worth starting early to grab some impressive photographs.
 Near the beginning of the loop you’ll enjoy the views of Hallet peak.
 The walk then takes you through lodgepole pine and aspen groves and you’ll be treated to stunning views of Half Mountain beyond the southern shore of the lake.